-If you have walked by Schönhauser Allee 185 between the hours of 7pm and midnight lately, you probably have seen me in front of Brother's Night Shop with a couple of chess boards.
+If you have walked down Schönhauser Allee between the hours of 7pm and midnight in 2021, you probably have seen me in front of a Shop with a couple of chess boards.
 Every day, in rain, snow or cold, even when no one else showed up.